2020–2022 Serbian protests: Protest on 19 November 2021

 On 19 November 2021 a few hundred people gathered in front of the Radio Television of Serbia building in Belgrade at 19:00.
 The organizer was the citizen group Kreni-Promeni and the protest was in response to the refusal of the public television to broadcast the ad titled "Serbia is not for sale" (Srbija nije na prodaju).
 The ad was providing contra arguments to the prime-time Rio Tinto daily commercial.
 It had been produced by Kreni-Promeni and supported by donations.
 The national television received the necessary documentation and payment earlier in the week; however, they had not started broadcasting it.

-An improvised theatre was created, and the ad was played over a video beam to the gathered citizens.
+An improvised theatre was created, and the ad was played for the gathered citizens.
 The actors Jelena Stupljanin and Viktor Savić who starred in the ad spoke.
 Stupljanin and Savić pointed out that it had nothing to do with politics.
 Stupljanin said: "It is really important for us all to realize that this is not a political battle; this is above politics.
 This is like when the national team is playing - it does not matter whether you support Zvezda or Partizan".
 She added that a complaint had been filed against Radio Television of Serbia (RTS).

 RTS responded in a statement that they had not received all the necessary paperwork and that was the reason for their refusal.